Frimi01/frim-convert/README.md

 # File Converter & Trimmer

-A lightweight program to convert and modify files.
+A lightweight gui app to convert and modify files.

+Currently mostly a small lightweight wrapper for FFmpeg to simplify the process of using it and increase productivity.

 ## Features